Oklahoma State Highway 6

 State Highway 6, abbreviated SH-6 or OK-6, is a state highway in Oklahoma.
 It runs in a 121.8 mi crescent through the southwestern part of the state, running from the Texas state line north of Quanah, Texas, to SH-152 in the town of Sweetwater.
-There are no letter-suffixed spur branching from SH-6.

 SH-6 was added to the state highway system in 1954.
 The highway was later extended from its original extent; westward from Elk City in 1957 and southward to Texas in 1975.